JuanCSuarez/backorder-management-system/README.md

 Configuration values are set for a development environment and do not reflect any real internal systems.

+## Problem Solved
+This application was created to address inefficiencies in backorder tracking and operational workflows, providing a centralized and structured solution for managing data and processes.

 ## Screenshots
 ## Screenshots